 Common Adverse Effects

-Most common adverse reactions (≥1 patient) are: infusion site extravasation, diarrhea, rash, anaphylaxis, infusion site swelling, peripheral swelling, and pruritus.)1
+Extravasation, diarrhea, rash, anaphylaxis, infusion site swelling, peripheral swelling, pruritus.

 Advice to Patients

-Advise patients and caregivers that anaphylaxis has occurred with vestronidase alfa-vjbk administration.
-Inform patients of the signs and symptoms of anaphylaxis, and have them seek immediate medical care should signs and symptoms occur.1
+Risk of anaphylaxis.
+Inform patients of the signs and symptoms of anaphylaxis, and advise patients to seek immediate medical care should such signs and symptoms occur.

 Excipients in commercially available drug preparations may have clinically important effects in some individuals; consult specific product labeling for details.